Milk allergy and intolerance in babies

 How to recognise a milk allergy

-If your baby is allergic to milk, they will react to infant formula which is based on cows’ milk and sometimes, but very rarely, your breastmilk if you’ve recently consumed dairy products.
+If your baby is allergic to milk, they will react to infant formula which is based on cows’ milk and sometimes, but very rarely, your breast milk if you’ve recently consumed dairy products.
 Symptoms to look out for include stomach cramps, vomiting, diarrhoea, rashes, hives, eczema, and difficulty breathing.
 Individual symptoms can sometimes be related to a bug, but if your baby is affected in two separate areas of the body – for example, the stomach (vomiting) and skin (hives) – you should ask your health visitor or doctor for advice.
+If your baby is less than a year old, why not try our Baby Symptom Checker?
+It includes some useful tips and a symptom summary to show your pharmacist, health visitor or GP.

 It’s common for babies who are allergic to cows’ milk to be allergic to goats’ milk and sheep’s milk too, as they contain similar proteins.
 Unfortunately, there is no single diagnostic test for cows’ milk allergy and a combination of tests and a series of elimination and reintroduction diets are often necessary.
 These tests usually happen once your baby has been referred to a specialist by your doctor.
 It's very important that you seek advice from your doctor if you suspect that your baby has an allergy so that they can be properly diagnosed and treated.